apache/qpid-broker-j/jca/README.txt

 provides one property

 ConnectionURL
     This is the url used to configure the connection factory.
-Please see the Qpid JMS client documentation for The QpidConnectionFactoryProxy allows for a non-JCA ConnectionFactory to be bound into the JNDI tree.
+Please see documentation for the Apache Qpid JMS client for AMQP 0-9-1/0-10.
+    The QpidConnectionFactoryProxy allows for a non-JCA ConnectionFactory to be bound into the JNDI tree.
 This ConnectionFactory can in turn be used outside of the application server.
 Typically a ConnectionFactory of this sort is used by Java Swing or other non-managed clients not requiring JCA.
 One one property is